michaelorella/lignin-kmc/README.md

 git clone https://github.com/michaelorella/lignin-kmc
 ```

 In the root, you will find a file titled `environment.yml`.
 This file contains all of the dependencies listed above, with the versions tested.
-To create your own environment mirroring this one, run the following command in the terminal (or Anaconda Prompt on Windows):
+To create your own environment mirroring this one, run_kmc the following command in the terminal (or Anaconda Prompt on Windows):
 ```
 conda env create -f environment.yml
 ```